Maxime-Cllt/ClashVision/scripts/README.md

 - `run-black.sh`: Formats the codebase using the Black code formatter to ensure consistent code style.
 - `run-pytest.sh`: Executes the test suite to verify that the code is functioning as expected.
 - `run-ruff.sh`: Lints the codebase using Ruff to identify and fix potential issues.
+- `train-on-vm.sh`: Initiates training of machine learning models on a virtual machine.